Family Reunification Parole Processes

 Applying for Employment Authorization

-After you (the beneficiary) are paroled into the United States, you are eligible to apply for discretionary employment authorization from USCIS.
-To apply for an Employment Authorization Document (EAD), you must submit Form I-765, Application for Employment Authorization, using the (c)(11) category code with the required fee, or apply for a fee waiver.
+After a beneficiary is paroled into the United States under these processes, they are eligible to apply for discretionary employment authorization from USCIS.
+To apply for an Employment Authorization Document (EAD), a beneficiary must submit Form I-765, Application for Employment Authorization, using the (c)(11) category code with the required fee, or apply for a fee waiver.

 To file Form I-765 online, eligible applicants will access their USCIS online account at my.uscis.gov.